FreunzWa/FW_sync/medicine/neurology/dysphasia.md

 # Anomic aphasia
+- when individual has trouble recalling specific words, usu nouns and verbs
 - anomia occurs in most aphasia syndomres, but may in some cases be an isolated deficit.
 - mild fluent type of aphasia
 - in anomic aphasia, there is isolated anomia, speech has circumlocution (substitution of words and phrases), pauses, %paraphasic errors @cannot think of certain words